luisrrc/Real-Estate/README.md

 - San Francisco
 - Washington, D.C.

-Each dataset consists of the following attributes:
+Each dataset consists of the following columns:
 - Address
 - Bedrooms
 - Bathrooms